electrickite/crashcart/README.md

 CrashCart sends key press and release events over a serial connection using a simple protocol.
 Each command is followed by a newline.

-  * Press key: `P <scan code>`
+  * Press key: `P <keycode>`
-  * Release key: `R <scan code>`
+  * Release key: `R <keycode>`
-  * Press and release key: `K <scan code>`
+  * Press and release key: `K <key>`

-The decimal scan codes are the raw codes used by the Arduino Keyboard library.
+The decimal key codes are the raw codes used by the Arduino Keyboard library.
 For example, to press then release the Escape key:

     P 35
     R 35

+### Keymap

-CrashCart provides a mapping for standard PC keyboard scan codes in `keymap.py`.
-If key presses are sending incorrect characters, you may need to customize the keymap.
+CrashCart provides a mapping for US keyboard in several operating systems in the `kwymap` module.
+It will attempt to select the correct keymap based on the operating system.
+If key presses are sending incorrect characters, you may need to create a custom keymap.
+This can either be located at `crashcart/keymap/custom.py` or in a Python module in the load path named `crashcart_keymap`.

+The `keyutil.py` script can help generate starter keymap files: run the script and, with the utility window selected, press every key on the target keyboard.
+A stub keymap will be written to `new_keymap.py` in the working directory.

-Copyright and License
+## Copyright and License

 Copyright (c) 2023 Corey Hinshaw
-Copyright (c) 2016 BoppreH

 CrashCart is released under the terms of the MIT license.
 See the included `LICENSE` file for details.